Dineshreddyvengampalli/html/README.md

 If the attribute target is set equal to "_blank" then the hypertext document opens in the new tab in the browser.
 We can simply specify **" # id "** to navigate to the required sections inside the html page.

+## Displaying Images

+Images are displayed using img tag.This tag is an inline tag.\
+It is best practise to always specify the width and height of the image in the img attribute.
+The commonly used attributes are \
+**src** : source of the iamge \
+**alt** : alternate text for the image\
+**width and height** : dimensions of the image.